InstituteforDiseaseModeling/idmtools-calibra/docs/index.md

 # idmtools_calibra

 **idmtools_calibra** (v3.0.0) is an iterative parameter calibration framework for epidemic and scientific models.
-It repeatedly samples the parameter space, runs simulations via [idmtools](https://comps.idmod.org/), compares output to reference data, and updates the sampling strategy until convergence.
+It repeatedly samples the parameter space, runs simulations/experiments via idmtools on [comps](https://comps.idmod.org/), compares output to reference data, and updates the sampling strategy until convergence.

 For a detailed explanation and step-by-step calibration of an EMOD SIR model, see the  [Overview](overview.md)